 Patrick Duffy reiterates his story here.

 Born in Montepulciano in Tuscany, Robert’s father was a chief magistrate and his mother the sister of Pope Marcellus II (Marcello Cervini – 1555).
 After a broad education, he entered the Jesuits at 18.
-He taught classics, studied theology at Padua and Louvain, where he was ordained.
+He taught classics and studied theology at Padua and Louvain, where he was ordained.

 Theologian to Pope Clement VIII